LAW 2598 - Corporate Law

 - Apply corporate law to generate solutions to complex legal problems, and critique the operation of corporate law from a policy perspective.

 - Exercise appropriate strategic professional judgment in the resolution of a corporate law problem in an academic environment.
-Interact in a professional and ethical manner with team members and peers.

 The incorporation process.